benc-uk/smilr/docs/containers.md

 # Windows Containers

-### :exclamation::speech_balloon: Note. **It is strongly advised not to use Windows Containers**.
+### :speech_balloon: Note. **It is strongly advised not to use Windows Containers**.
 They are currently in a state of flux with the 1709 and Nano Server changes, running them locally on Windows 10 is extremely problematic on numerous fronts.
 The use of Windows Containers has not been fully tested.
 Proceed at your own risk.

 Docker build files for creating Windows containers are also provided, with the filename `windows.Dockerfile`.
 These are using the [Node on Windows base images from Stefan Scherer](https://hub.docker.com/r/stefanscherer/node-windows/).
 Currently the Dockerfile is set to use the `nanoserver-2016` tag however this can be changed to any of the *many* tags available for this image (for example 1709)